Marcel Langenegger: Life and career

 Langenegger read Art and Film at the University of Zurich.
 He also studied Design and Visual Arts at the Art Center College of Design in Vevey, and was part of a master's degree class at the main campus of the Art Center College of Design in Pasadena, California.
 Later he worked freelance as designer and art director back in Zürich before relocating in 1995 to Los Angeles.
 In 2000 he signed with Propaganda Films but the company collapsed when the owner was diagnosed with cancer.
 He signed with Warner but his contract was annulled after the merger with AOL.
 He could only finish his first feature film Deception by shooting all scenes with his star Hugh Jackman in a single month to accommodate Jackman's simultaneous involvement in Australia.

 In 2012 he produced Jordan Roberts' 3,2,1...
 Frankie Go Boom, starring Charlie Hunnam, Chris O'Dowd, Lizzy Caplan, Chris Noth, Whitney Cummings, and Ron Perlman.
 He wrote a Samurai action-drama film, Blue Eyed Samurai, which has not yet gone into production.

 Death

-On September 10, 2015, he died at 48 years old.
-No cause of death has been exposed.
+On 10 September 2015 he died at 48 years old.
+No cause of death was given.